 Cathy Herndon, is a retired art teacher with a long and distinguished career in local schools.
 She continues to have an active art life, participating in numerous arts groups and frequently debuting new works.
 Cathy is a long-time member of Sister City, and maintains close relationships with many Fréjus Sister City participants.
 She has been to France many times, and hosts adults, as well as serves as chaperone/host on numerous trips and excursions.
 Cathy was awarded the Virginia Middle School Art Teacher of the Year, and has received numerous grants for study and arts production, including a Fulbright Fellowship to Japan, and a Virginia Commission for the Arts grant to produce art in France.
 She continues to advise and support Sister City activities.

-Thomas Baer joined the Fredericksburg Sitter City Association in 2018, and assumed the responsibilities for the management of the association’s website.
+Thomas Baer joined the Fredericksburg Sister City Association in 2018, and assumed the responsibilities for the management of the association’s website.
 Thomas has resided in Fredericksburg since 1997.
-He and his family have hosted student exchange guests from Fréjus, and his son Caleb, travelled to Fréjus as and exchanged during the summer of 2017.
-Thomas is looking forward in contributing towards the association’s objectives, by maintaining and enhancing the group’s website.
+He and his family have hosted student exchange guests from Fréjus, and his son Caleb, travelled to Fréjus as an exchange during the summer of 2017.